wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 	<a href="/rango/add_category/">Add a New Category</a><br />

 ### Demo
 Now let's try it out!
-Run your Django development server, and then visit `http://127.0.0.1:8000/rango/`.
+Start or restart your Django development server, and then point your web browser to Rango at `http://127.0.0.1:8000/rango/`.
 Use your new link to jump to the Add Category page, and try adding a category.
 The [figure below](#fig-ch7-add-cat) shows screenshots of the Add Category and Index Pages.

 {id="fig-ch7-add-cat"}
 >![Adding a new category to Rango with our new form.](images/ch7-add-cat.png)